RedYetiDev/blooket.js/README.md

 ### <a id="features"></a>Features
   - Joining games
   - Playing games
-  - Auto answer (can be set to do it correctly, see #2)
+  - Auto answer (can be set to do it correctly, see [this issue](https://github.com/RedYetiDev/blooket.js/issues/2))
   - Can use "Prizes", like the normal client

 ### <a id="sbugs"></a>Semi-Bugs